Gosforth, Cumbria

-Gosforth is a village, civil parish and electoral ward in the Lake District, in Cumberland, England.
-It is situated on the A595 road between Whitehaven and Barrow-in-Furness.
+Gosforth is a village, civil parish and electoral ward in Cumbria, England.
+It is situated on the A595 road between Whitehaven and Barrow-in-Furness, within the unitary authority area of Cumberland and on the western edge of the Lake District.
 It had a population of 1,230 at the 2001 Census.
 At the 2011 census Gosforth was grouped with Ponsonby and Wasdale giving a total population of 1,396.

 Adjacent settlements include Whitehaven, Egremont, Ravenglass and Wasdale.
-It is close to Wast Water, the deepest lake in England, and just a 7-minute drive from Seascale village and beach.
 The Cumbrian Coast railway can be accessed at Seascale.

 Viking heritage

 Gosforth contains a unique collection of Norse artefacts in and around St. Mary's Church.
-This includes the Gosforth cross, which is the tallest and oldest Viking cross in England.
+This includes the Gosforth Cross, which is the tallest and oldest Viking cross in England.
 Another high cross was cut down in 1789 to make a sundial base, though the "fishing stone" panel from this survives in the church.
 There are also two large "hogback" tombs in the church.